roma-glushko/hyx/docs/components/rate_limiter.md

 If you are not selling your API (like Twitter, Meta or Stripe do) and you don't have some SLA on the request rate, you can apply a simple [local rate limiting](#localin-memory-rate-limiters).

-Otherwise, you need to pick a [distributed rate limiting](#distributed-rate-limiters).
+Otherwise, you should prefer using [distributed rate limiting](#distributed-rate-limiters).